-A certificate chain is implicitly tied to a pairing of BaseAsymAlgo and BaseHashAlgo, as the ALGORITHMS message exchange defines.
-The negotiated BaseAsymAlgo and BaseHashAlgo fields must match the algorithms used to create the certificate chain on the Responder.
-For compatibility purposes, a component vendor can provision a component with certificate chains that correspond to multiple BaseAsymAlgo and BaseHashAlgo pairings.
-For instance, a component can have one set of certificate chain slots that it uses to pair TPM_ALG_ECDSA_ECC_NIST_P384 and TPM_ALG_SHA3_384, and another set of certificate chain slots that it uses to pair TPM_ALG_RSASSA_3072 and TPM_ALG_SHA_256.
+112 A leaf certificate chain is implicitly tied to BaseAsymSel or ExtAsymSel, as the ALGORITHMS message exchange defines.
+The negotiated BaseAsymSel or ExtAsymSel field must match the algorithms used in the Subject Public Key Info in the leaf certificate on the Responder.
+For compatibility purposes, a component vendor can provision a component with certificate chains that correspond to multiple BaseAsymSel and/or ExtAsymSel values.
+For instance, a component can have one set of certificate chain slots that it uses for TPM\ALG\ECDSA\ECC\NIST\P384, and another set of certificate chain slots that it uses for TPM\ALG\RSASSA\3072.
 In this case, the Responder uses the negotiated algorithm set to select among its different sets of certificate chain slots.
 In such an implementation, it's feasible that the populated certificate slots could differ between the different sets of certificate chain slots.
-The definition and reporting of a slot management mechanism such as this is outside of scope for the SPDM specification.
+The definition and reporting of a slot management mechanism such as this is out of scope for the SPDM specification.

-103 8.4.1 Certificate chain verifier compatibility
+113 8.4.1 Certificate chain verifier compatibility

-The set of cryptographic algorithms that the Requester and Responder negotiate during the ALGORITHMS exchange match the cryptographic algorithms use the in the leaf certificate.
+114 The set of cryptographic algorithms that the Requester and Responder negotiate during the ALGORITHMS exchange match the cryptographic algorithms used in the leaf certificate.
 However, a Responder typically returns a certificate chain with multiple certificates in the CERTIFICATE response.
 When validating the returned certificate chain, the Requester should not assume that all certificates in the certificate chain use the same cryptographic algorithms as the leaf certificate.
-For the sake of compatibility, a Responder should constrain itself to use cryptographic algorithms specified in the SPDM NEGOTIATE_ALGORITHMS exchange, and Requesters should support the use of all cryptographic algorithms specified in the SPDM NEGOTIATE_ALGORITHMS exchange.
+For the sake of compatibility, a Responder should constrain itself to use cryptographic algorithms specified in the SPDM NEGOTIATE\ALGORITHMS exchange, and Requesters should support the use of all cryptographic algorithms specified in the SPDM NEGOTIATE\ALGORITHMS exchange.